Finistere/antidote/docs/usage.rst

 the first execution to limit the injection overhead.
 However, the retrieval of those is done at each execution, which allows dependencies to be changed.

-If execution speed matters, one can use :code:`static=True` to inject the dependencies at import time.
+If execution speed matters, one can use :code:`bind=True` to inject the dependencies at import time.
 A :py:func:`functools.partial` is then used to bind the arguments.